mflagel/asdf_multiplat/hexmap/README.md

 Hexmap is currently being developed on Windows and Linux (Mint/Ubuntu) with plans to support mobile platforms for hexmap viewing (but probably not editing).

+There are two versions of the program:
+    A basic, UI-less version
+    A more traditional application made using the Qt framework

 Controls
 ------------